-- Local Streets and Roads Needs Assessment.
-Continue to support and leverage resources for the California Statewide Local Streets and Roads Needs Assessment efforts.
+- 1. Continue to support and leverage resources for the California Statewide Local Streets and Roads Needs Assessment efforts.
 Continue to work with counties, cities, regional agencies, and Caltrans to secure funding for the needs assessment contract.
-Continue working with the California Local Highway Bridge Program Advisory Committee to enhance the bridge needs analysis of the report by adding a new, standalone section to it that focuses specifically on local bridge needs. - 2.
+Continue working with the California Local Highway Bridge Program Advisory Committee to enhance the bridge needs analysis of the report by adding a new, standalone section to it that focuses specifically on local bridge needs.
+Consider enhancing future reports by including an analysis of the need of funding for active transportation infrastructure and other capital improvements and explore potential funding opportunities to cover the cost of completing such an analysis. - 2.
 Continue to monitor state transportation funding to ensure the funding commitment pursuant to the base gas tax, fuel tax swap, and SB 1 the Road Repair and Accountability Act of 2017 is met.
-Work with the Legislature, Administration, California Department of Tax and Fee Authority, State Controller's Office, the Department of Finance, and transportation stakeholders to explore ways to improve the administration of the transportation tax swap. - 2.
-Continue to protect the allocation of SB 1 transportation revenues to counties so that these funds are used for their intended purpose and advocate against efforts that would require counties to consult with other local governments prior to spending these funds. - 3.
+Work with the Legislature, Administration, California Department of Tax and Fee Authority, State Controller's Office, the Department of Finance, and transportation stakeholders to explore ways to improve the administration of the transportation tax swap. - Continue to protect the allocation of SB 1 transportation revenues to counties so that these funds are used for their intended purpose and advocate against efforts that would require counties to consult with other local governments prior to spending these funds. - 3.
 Continue to support the current formula for allocation of Proposition 42 replacement revenues (Highway User Tax Account, Section 2103) and in particular the local streets and roads monies. - 4.
-Work with the California Transportation Commission (CTC) and the California Department of Transportation (Caltrans) to undertake a statewide study to estimate bridge needs both state and local. - 5.4.
-Continue to work with the California congressional delegation to achieve a long-term reauthorization of the Secure Rural Schools Act (SRS) to off-set the impacts of removing the National Forest System lands from economic development. - 6.5.
+Continue to work with the California congressional delegation to achieve a long-term reauthorization of the Secure Rural Schools Act (SRS) to off-set the impacts of removing the National Forest System lands from economic development. - 5.
 Continue to support lowering the voting threshold below the current two-thirds requirement for the imposition of sales taxes for infrastructure.
 Furthermore, support efforts to allow unincorporated areas to pursue local sales tax measures solely for services in the unincorporated area of the county.